The travel industry losing $800 billion in annual market size compared to 2019 should come as no surprise.

 Animated sections like the sliding tabs module and the moving reel of trusted partners provide more liveliness to an overall very engaging website experience.

-Release Wanaka is a luxury holiday rentals website for accommodations in New Zealand's South Island.
-Its website, courtesy of Tomahawk, condenses all the key ingredients of a booking website into the homepage and main menu.
+Release Wanaka is a luxury holiday rental website for accommodations in New Zealand's South Island.
+Its website, courtesy of Tomahawk web design agency, condenses all the key ingredients of a booking website into the homepage and main menu.

 The multi-level menu provides a multitude of options to an eager visitor, including the Search Homes option that lets a user look for a certain type of accommodation during desired dates.
 The reservations can also be made using the AI chatbot in the bottom right corner - sticky, same as the main menu.